ShiqiYu/libfacedetection/README.md

 # libfacedetection

 This is a binary library for CNN-based face detection in images.
+AVX2 is needed for running the library.
+That means your CPU should be Haswell microarchitecture or better.

 examples/libfacedetectcnn-example.cpp shows how to use the library.